 Inertia Technical Analysis & Inertia Signals

-Developed by Donald Dorsey and was originally used to trade Stocks & Commodities market, before traders took it and started trading the market using this trading indicator.
+Developed by Donald Dorsey and was traditionally used to trade Stocks and Commodities market, before traders took it and started trading the markets using this trading indicator.

 Dorsey chose to name it "Inertia" because of his interpretation of the trend.
-He claimed that a market trend is the overall result of inertia and thus it takes more momentum for a trending market to reverse its direction than to continue heading in the same direction.
-Therefore, a price trend is the measurement of market inertia.
+He claimed that a market trend is the overall result of inertia & thus it takes more momentum for a trending market to reverse its direction than to continue heading in the same direction.
+Therefore, a price trend is the measurement of the market inertia.
 This is an oscillator technical that uses the scale of zero to a hundred.
-Signals are generated using the 50 level centerline cross-over trading strategy method.
+Signals are generated using the 50 level center line cross-over strategy method.

 Gold Technical Analysis and Generating Signals

-When it comes to trading the market using this indicator, the signals generated are fairly simple to interpret.
-Below are two example illustrated using charts showing how buy & sell trade signals are generated using Inertia.
+When it comes to trading the market using this indicator, the trade signals generated/derived are fairly simple to interpret.
+Below are two example shown using charts showing how buy & sell trade signals are generated using Inertia.

 Bullish Buy Trading Signal

-If the Inertia is above 50, positive inertia is indicated, this therefore defines the long term trend as upward as long as the technical indicator remains above 50.
-When it crosses to levels below 50 then this is interpreted as an exit signal.
-The chart below shows an example of how a buy signal is generated.
+If the Inertia is above 50, positive inertia is indicated, this thence defines the long term trend as upward as long as the technical indicator remains above 50.
+When the indicator crosses to levels below 50 then this is interpreted and viewed as an exit trading signal.
+The chart below shows an example illustration of how a buy signal is generated.

-If the Inertia is below 50, negative inertia is indicated, this therefore defines the long term trend as downwards as long as the technical indicator remains below 50.
-If it goes above 50 then this is interpreted as an exit signal.
-The chart below illustrates how a sell trade signal generated.
+If the Inertia is below 50, negative inertia is indicated, this thence defines the long-term trend as downwards as long as the technical indicator remains below 50.
+If it crosses above 50 then this is interpreted and viewed as an exit trading signal.
+The chart below illustrates and shows how a sell trade signal generated.

-- How to Use MT4 Alligator Indicator in MT4 Platform
+- How to Use MT4 Alligator in MetaTrader 4 Software Platform

-- How Do I Add S&P in MT5 S&P App?
+- How Do I Place S&P in MT5 S&P App?

-- Drawing Fibonacci Extension Levels on Upwards & Downwards Gold Trend
+- Drawing Fib Extension Levels on Upward and Downward Trend

-- Hull Moving Average MA MetaTrader 5 Indicator Analysis on Trading Charts
+- Hull Moving Average MT5 Indicator Analysis in Trading Charts

 - How Do I Create & Write a Forex System Template?